Living in Indonesia, A Site for Expatriates

 Emergency Preparedness

-In the current climate of uncertainty, expatriates in Indonesia should take precautions to prepare for emergency situations and possible evacuation.
-We have included this information -- not to alarm our readers -- but to challenge you to think about what steps your family should take in an emergency, before it occurs.
+Considering that expatriates living in Indonesia have experienced both natural and man-made emergency situations, we have included this information -- not to alarm our readers -- but to challenge you to think about what steps your family should take in an emergency, before it occurs.

 Besides political turmoil, there are other, more common, situations in which you may need to leave Indonesia suddenly, such as in the death of a family member at home or a medical evacuation.
 Many of the preparation tips listed below would apply for these emergencies as well.